Josh-XT/AGiXT/README.md

 3. In a separate terminal, navigate to the root folder of the project and run `python app.py` to start the Flask backend server.
 4. Go back to the `frontend` folder and run `npm start` to start the frontend React application.

+### Docker Setup

+Alternatively, you can use Docker Compose to start the project:

+1. Install Docker and Docker Compose on your system.
+2. Navigate to the root folder of the project.
+3. Run `docker-compose up` to build and start the containers for the Flask backend server and the frontend React application.

 ## Configuration

 The application uses a configuration file `.env` to store settings for the AI language model, various API keys, and other configuration options.
 Use the provided `.env.example` as a template to set up your own `.env` file.